intercontinental-academia/intercontinental-academia.github.io/content/Blog/Evandro Cunha.md

 ---
 tags:
   - Language
   - Computational Processing
   - Historical Linguistics
   - Neuroscience of Language
 published: true
 pinned: false
 post_title: An exploration of computational linguistics with Evandro Cunha
 date: 2021-10-15T22:00:00Z
 authors:
   - name: Atrina Oraee
 image: ''
 youtube_video_id: W0kUyzxSCbQ
 audio: []
 ---
-Have you been wondering what are the ICA4 fellows researching?

-Look no more!

 While expressing his fascination for linguistics in his research pitch, Evandro explained: "**Language** is arguably the most powerful tool that we humans developed to express out thoughts and feelings and to convey information."

 Watch him as he explains more about his research!